 5. Wrong Calibration of Picture and Audio

-You don’t need to spend a fortune on cables but you do need the right cables for the connection.
+You don’t need to spend a fortune on cables, but you do need to use the right cables for the connections.
 Sometimes the wrong connection cables are used to split the audio and video between the AV source, the surround sound and the TV.
-Often this means sound is being bypassed directly to the TV or you won’t be getting full high resolution audio.
-There might be a pass through feature on your AV receiver otherwise a separate cable will need to be used.
+Often, this means the sound is being bypassed directly to the TV, which means you won’t be getting full high resolution audio, as there might be a pass through feature on your AV receiver.

-Additionally the calibration of the picture might be skipped over and default setting used.
-Often this causes the screen to run much brighter than recommended on the high which can risk blowing out or torching the whites, blacks and colours displayed.
-In a dim room a less bright setting is recommended.
+Additionally, the calibration of the picture might be skipped, and the default setting used.
+Often, this causes the screen to run much brighter than recommended, which can then risk blowing out or torching the whites, blacks and colours displayed.
+Therefore, a less bright setting is recommended for dim rooms.

-Some systems need professional set up and installation and for a seamless set up, installation, TV wall mounting service and correct speaker placement, getting the Universal Home Theatre team to assess and optimise your current set up, or install your new system will allow you to enjoy the full home theatre experience in the way that it was intended.
+For a seamless setup, installation, TV wall mounting service and correct speaker placement, getting the Universal Home Theatre team to assess and optimise or install your new system will allow you to enjoy the full home theatre experience the way it is intended.

 If you need advice or help in setting up your home theatre, please contact Universal Home Theatre.
 We offer all kinds of home theatre, audio-visual and lighting services — from TV wall mounting and proper home theatre seating to boardroom AV setup and security and intercom installation.